Willard Straight Hall

 As one of the first college unions in the United States, this Gothic structure was modeled after Hart House at the University of Toronto and bears the name of a Cornell alumnus whose wife was instructed to use his money "...to make Cornell a more human place."
 Willard Straight Hall is a vibrant and well-loved student union, considered to be the central spoke of Cornell's wide-reaching campus activities.

-Willard Straight Hall (WSH) supports the events and functions of the many units within the Office of the Dean of Students and building services such as:
+Willard Straight Hall (WSH) supports the events and functions of the many units within the Office of the Dean of Students and Campus & Community Engagement, and building services such as:

 - Cornell Cinema